kordano/gezwitscher/README.md

 # Gezwitscher

-A basic wrapper around the java [twitter4j](http://twitter4j.org/en/index.html) framework for the [Twitter API](https://dev.twitter.com/docs) .
-Currently it only supports the [status/filter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter), but in the future other API calls will be added.
+A basic wrapper around the java [twitter4j](http://twitter4j.org/en/index.html) framework for the [Twitter API](https://dev.twitter.com/docs).
+Be aware, this is very early alpha and still a work in progress.
+Many parts of the API could be changed, so use it with caution.
+Currently Gezwitscher only supports [status/filter stream](https://dev.twitter.com/docs/api/1.1/post/statuses/filter) from the Streaming API.
+Furthermore [search](https://dev.twitter.com/docs/api/1.1/get/search/tweets) and [user timeline](https://dev.twitter.com/docs/api/1.1/get/statuses/user_timeline) provided by the REST API.
+In the future more API calls from twitter4j are planned be added.

 Authentification is required.
 Refer to the [documentation](https://dev.twitter.com/docs/auth/using-oauth) for aquiring the credentials.